markylaing/lxd/doc/api-extensions.md

 ## `clustering_restore_skip_mode`

 Adds a `skip` mode to the restore request.
 This mode restores a cluster member's status to `ONLINE` without restarting any of its stopped local instances or migrating back instances that were evacuated to other cluster members.

+## `instance_placement_groups`

+This API extension adds new APIs for the creation and management of instance placement groups.
+Placement groups may be referenced in instance and profile configuration as `placement.group` to control how instances are placed within the cluster.